radinhamidi/radinhamidi.github.io/_news/announcement_inf2204_w25.md

 related_posts: false
 ---

-Excited to share that I’ll be teaching INF2204 – Digital Connectivity for Information Systems: Foundation, Innovation and Challenges this Winter 2025 at the University of Toronto’s Faculty of Information (iSchool).
+Excited to share that I’ll be teaching INF2204 – Digital Connectivity for Information Systems: Foundation, Innovation and Challenges in Winter 2025 at the University of Toronto’s Faculty of Information (iSchool).